turingschool/career-development-curriculum/module_two/README.md

 * Cultivate empathy when working with others
 * Building teamwork competencies using agile practices
 * Applying personal strengths to a teamwork setting
-* Building professional relationships both with cohortmates and mentors
+* Building relationships both with cohortmates and professionals in the industry
 * Conduct conversations around feedback
 * Use feedback from teammates to improve own practices